Colleges by Location

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at University of Denver was 9:1: that means 9 students per one teacher, which is considered a good ratio.
-The faculty of this school consists of 1,451 members, according to the most recent data reported.
-This number included 663 men and 788 women.
-The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at University of Denver.
+In 2025, this ratio at University of Denver was 9:1.
+That means that there were 9 times more students than teachers at this school.
+According to the most recent information, there are 1,451 teachers at this school.
+This number included 663 male and 788 female faculty members.
+The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at University of Denver.

 Student Population Diversity Graph